check-spelling-sandbox/wpt/common/dispatcher/README.md

 If the return value of the injected function when executed in the remote context is a promise, the promise returned by `execute_script` resolves to the resolved value of that promise.
-Otherwise the `execute_script` promise resolves to the return value of the function.
+Otherwise, the `execute_script` promise resolves to the return value of the function.

 When the return value of an injected script is a Promise, it should be resolved